- Increase Conversion Rate

 Conclusion: Best practices and insider knowledge with added value

-First of all, we would like to thank everyone who made the online conference possible and the epoq Personalization Experience Day 2021—sponsored by Hoker one, t3n, HighText Verlag, and enzo.loco —so unique.
-Thank you to the speakers who shared their best practices and exclusive insider knowledge with us in line with the motto "Boost, Lead & Close the Loop."
-But of course, a big thank you also goes to our numerous participants who not only listened but also asked lots of questions!
+First, we’d like to thank everyone who made this online conference possible and helped make the Epoq Personalisation Experience Day 2021—sponsored by Hoker one, t3n, HighText Verlag, and enzo.loco —so unique.
+Thank you to the speakers who, in keeping with the theme “Boost, Lead & Close the Loop,” shared their best practices and exclusive insider knowledge with us.
+And of course, a heartfelt thank you to our many participants who not only listened but also asked plenty of questions!

-At 9:00 a.m. sharp, the moment had finally arrived: #epoqPXD21 was live!
-After a brief introduction by our epoq presenters, who were all sitting in really stylish offices (thanks to the green screen), we got started right away.
+At exactly 9:00 a.m., the moment had finally arrived: #EpoqPXD21 was live!
+After a brief introduction by our Epoq hosts, who were all sitting in some really stylish office spaces (thanks to the green screen), we got right started.
 This was immediately followed by the first exciting presentation on the topic of personalization.

 Keynote on personalization

-At the start of the epoq Personalization Experience Day 2021, our CEO Thorsten gave a keynote speech on the current state of personalization in e-commerce and what the future holds.
-On the one hand, he took a closer look at the positive developments in e-commerce, taking into account current trends such as increasing digitalization and the outbreak of the COVID-19 pandemic.
-On the other hand, he also highlighted the associated challenges, such as the increasing flood of digital information and the change in customer loyalty tools for shop operators.
-One thing is certain: nowadays, the digital component alone is no longer enough – keyword: individualization.
+To kick off the Epoq Personalization Experience Day 2021, our CEO Thorsten delivered a keynote address outlining the current state of personalization in e-commerce and what the future holds.
+On the one hand, he examined the positive trends in e-commerce in light of current developments such as increasing digitalization and the outbreak of the COVID-19 pandemic.
+On the other hand, he also highlighted associated challenges, such as the growing flood of digital information and the changing landscape of customer retention tools for online retailers.
+One thing is certain: these days, the digital component alone is no longer enough—the key word is personalization.

 Best Practices | Boost your Shopping Sites: Using personalization on different store pages